Doctor of Musical Arts (DMA) Degree in the field of Piano Performance

 Requirements for the DMA Degree

-For general university requirements, see Graduate Degrees.
-Students pursuing the DMA degree must complete:
+For general university requirements, see Doctoral Degrees.
+For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
+Students pursuing the DMA degree in all fields of study must complete:

-- A minimum of 90 credit hours beyond the bachelor's degree to satisfy degree requirements.
+- A minimum of 90 credit hours to satisfy degree requirements.

 Requirements for the DMA Degree in the field of Piano Performance